Here's what the next 'Pirates of the Caribbean' movie will be about

 Via Disney:

-A down-on-his-luck Captain Jack Sparrow finds the winds of ill-fortune blowing even more strongly when deadly ghost pirates led by his old nemesis, the terrifying Captain Salazar (Bardem), escape from the Devil’s Triangle, determined to kill every pirate at sea…including him.
+Thrust into an all-new adventure, a down-on-his-luck Captain Jack Sparrow finds the winds of ill-fortune blowing even more strongly when deadly ghost pirates led by his old nemesis, the terrifying Captain Salazar (Javier Bardem), escape from the Devil’s Triangle, determined to kill every pirate at sea…including him.
 Captain Jack’s only hope of survival lies in seeking out the legendary Trident of Poseidon, a powerful artifact that bestows upon its possessor total control over the seas.

-Depp surprised fans at D23 dressed up as Sparrow to promote the film.
+Javier Bardem, Kaya Scodelario (“The Maze Runner”), Brenton Thwaites (“Maleficent”), and Golshifteh Farahani (“Exodus: Gods and Kings”) will join the cast.

-“Pirates of the Caribbean: Dead Men Tell No Tales” will be in theatres July 7, 2017.
+The entire fifth movie will film at Village Roadshow Studios and in Queensland, Australia.

 Business Insider Emails & Alerts